gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	Cycle 36 showed that this renewed stable joint choreography could then survive its first bounded internal asymmetry while remaining the dominant reading, with train distinctness preserved and early stress tracked explicitly
 -	Cycle 37 showed that the same re-promoted stable joint state could then reabsorb that early internal stress and restabilize again, without erasing train distinctness or forcing false perfection
 -	Cycle 38 showed that even this restabilized second stable-joint regime could then reopen a genuine serious second break corridor under stronger asymmetry, while still remaining provisionally intact as the dominant reading
+-	Cycle 39 showed that this second serious break corridor could then cross threshold into actual renewed de-confirmation, cleanly downgrading the re-promoted shared state into a weaker relational / separating configuration without forcing immediate total independence

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, restabilize that state when the stress is reabsorbed, reopen the possibility of genuine de-confirmation when harsher asymmetry appears again, cleanly downgrade the former stable shared state when coherence support truly falls below threshold, stabilize at a lower relational plateau rather than forcing all remaining structure to vanish, track the loosening of that plateau without prematurely forcing a total break, restore a clearer independent-separation reading once the lower-order support becomes too thin, stabilize that restored independence as a coherent current mainline, reopen even that independent mainline to fresh weak relational pressure without prematurely surrendering it, let that pressure strengthen into a renewed lower-order relation without overpromoting it, let that lower-order return persist as a durable corridor without forcing threshold-nearing promotion too early, let that durable corridor strengthen further while still remaining sub-threshold, let that strengthening corridor approach the re-promotion boundary without prematurely crossing it, let that threshold-nearing return persist as an occupied boundary state, then cleanly re-promote that occupied boundary into renewed stable joint choreography once support genuinely crosses threshold, restabilize that re-promoted shared state again when its first bounded internal stress softens, and then reopen a serious second break corridor when stronger asymmetry tests the resilience boundary of that second stable-joint regime.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, restabilize that state when the stress is reabsorbed, reopen the possibility of genuine de-confirmation when harsher asymmetry appears again, cleanly downgrade the former stable shared state when coherence support truly falls below threshold, stabilize at a lower relational plateau rather than forcing all remaining structure to vanish, track the loosening of that plateau without prematurely forcing a total break, restore a clearer independent-separation reading once the lower-order support becomes too thin, stabilize that restored independence as a coherent current mainline, reopen even that independent mainline to fresh weak relational pressure without prematurely surrendering it, let that pressure strengthen into a renewed lower-order relation without overpromoting it, let that lower-order return persist as a durable corridor without forcing threshold-nearing promotion too early, let that durable corridor strengthen further while still remaining sub-threshold, let that strengthening corridor approach the re-promotion boundary without prematurely crossing it, let that threshold-nearing return persist as an occupied boundary state, then cleanly re-promote that occupied boundary into renewed stable joint choreography once support genuinely crosses threshold, restabilize that re-promoted shared state again when its first bounded internal stress softens, reopen a serious second break corridor when stronger asymmetry tests the resilience boundary of that second stable-joint regime, and then cleanly de-confirm that second shared regime once the reopened break corridor truly crosses threshold.

 ---